quixio/quix-samples/python/transformations/TFL-Camera-Frame-Extraction/README.md

-# TFL traffic camera frame grabber
+# TfL traffic camera frame grabber

-This project will allow you to grab frames from your TFL traffic camera feed at a framerate of your choosing
+This project will allow you to grab frames from your TfL traffic camera feed at a framerate of your choosing

 ## Environment variables